Exunys/Arsenal-Silent-Aim/README.md

 ### About

 Nothing much about this script.
-Whenever you shoot, the bullet hits the player that is closest to your mouse in the head.
+Whenever you shoot, the bullet hits the player that is closest to your mouse.

+~ Fixed 14/7/2021 patch, updated the script, the silent aim now works again.

 ## Script